Ericwang6/easybfe/README.md

 ### Step 1:

-Install the following dependencies with conda:
+Install the following dependencies with conda and `conda-forge` channel:

 + setuptools_scm
 + numpy